hummingbot/hummingbot/documentation/docs/developers/connectors/requirements/task1.md

 !!! note
     The `convert_from/to_exchange_trading_pair()` functions are only required if the exchange does not provide trading pairs in `Base-Quote` format.

-For exmaples, you can refer to [Ndax](https://github.com/CoinAlpha/hummingbot/blob/master/hummingbot/connector/exchange/ndax/ndax_utils.py) or [Crypto.com](https://github.com/CoinAlpha/hummingbot/blob/master/hummingbot/connector/exchange/crypto_com/crypto_com_utils.py).
+For examples, you can refer to [Ndax](https://github.com/CoinAlpha/hummingbot/blob/master/hummingbot/connector/exchange/ndax/ndax_utils.py) or [Crypto.com](https://github.com/CoinAlpha/hummingbot/blob/master/hummingbot/connector/exchange/crypto_com/crypto_com_utils.py).

 ## Exchange Constants